CW Ticket Sentiment Analyzer

 - standardizes sentiment interpretation across workflows

-Invocation and execution
+Invocation and Execution

-Prerequisite: list of ConnectWise ticket IDs
+Execution model: synchronous Trigger: agent flow logic Prerequisite: list of ConnectWise ticket IDs

 Inputs